-Function overloading is a feature of C++ that allows you to define multiple versions of functions with the same name but with different parameter lists.
+Function overloading is a feature of C++ that allows the definition of multiple versions of functions with the same name but with different parameter lists.

 The C++ compiler decides which version of the function to invoke based on the types and number of arguments passed in the function call.